openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/i-o-path-description.md

 ### Replicated Storage Instance

-An instance of the `mayastor` binary running inside an IO engine pod, which is encapsulated by an IO engine pod.
+An instance of the `mayastor` binary running inside an IO engine container, which is encapsulated by an IO engine pod.

 ### Nexus